Jump to Content

 Description

-The Metropolitan Coach Lines (MCL) records document the expansion of motor coach service and the abandonment of most rail passenger service in Los Angeles.
-This collection contains records created by both MCL and the Asbury Rapid Transit System, a small, private transit company that grew to be MCL's biggest competitor before being acquired by MCL in 1954.
-Documenting a pivotal moment in Los Angeles history, the contracts, correspondence, publications, photos and other material contained in this collection directly reflect post-war Los Angeles' move away from a city and suburbs connected through rail lines, to a metropolis dominated by motor vehicles.
-The activity recorded in this collection significantly shaped the peculiar character of contemporary Los Angeles.
-The collection contains many items of particular interest and value including documentation of the sale of Pacific Electric Railway Company property to the MCL and contractual commitment to phasing out rail lines.
-Photos in this collection contain vivid images of the introduction of bus transportation to Los Angeles and the concomitant abandonment of the old rail lines.
+The Metropolitan Coach Lines (MCL) records reflect the acquisition of Pacific Electric Railway and Ashbury Rapid Transit System (ARTS) by Metropolitan Coach Lines, and MCL’s role in replacing rail transit with bus transit in 1950s Los Angeles.
+The collection contains records created by both MCL and ARTS.
+The contracts, correspondence, publications, photographs and other material contained in this collection reflect post-war Los Angeles' move away from a city and suburbs connected through rail lines, to a metropolis dominated by motor vehicles.
+The collection contains documentation of the sale of Pacific Electric Railway Company property to the MCL and contractual commitment to phasing out rail lines.

 Background